-Nobody knows Contantia better than a local.
+Nobody knows Constantia better than a local.
 When you’re in town be sure to visit the closest VIC at Kirstenbosch where staff can help you really uncover the magic on offer in Constantia and surrounds.
-Also be sure to visit www.constantiavalley.com for all the ins and outs on what is on offer in the Constantia Valley.
+Also be sure to visit www.constantiavalley.com for all the ins and outs of what is on offer in the Constantia Valley.

 SPECIAL THANKS TO CONSTANTIA WINE ROUTE FOR ALL THEIR WORK IN HELPING US UNCOVER THE AREA.